ExFFFF0000/GrenadeHelper/README.md

   Save Point to json
   Auto ChangeMap
   Determine if the handheld is a grenade
-  Aiming at the target point
+  Auto Aiming at the target point
 ## USE
 Offsets [cs2-dumper](https://github.com/a2x/cs2-dumper)
 Json  [nlohmann/json](https://github.com/nlohmann/json)